 Flat Design: History and Modern PracticesFlat Design: History and Modern Practices The article on the variety of creative performance of flat design.
 Definition, history, benefits and practices for UI, branding and print.

 Famous artist Edgar Degas once said: “Art is not what you see, but what you make others see.”
 In terms of graphic design, which could be also defined as art solving the particular task, this flow goes even further: what you make others see often says them what to do, what to pay attention to and helps to solve some problems.
-Graphic design is able to change the mood and message via the slightest changes of shapes and shades, letters and spacing.
+Graphic design is able to change the mood and message via the slightest changes of shapes and shades, letters, and spacing.
 Trends in this sphere, which has become an integral part of everyday life, present an important object of consideration as they influence decision-making and problem-solving potential of modern products as well as form users’ tastes.
 Today we are going to focus our attention on one of the most popular directions of modern graphic design called flat design.

 Definition of flat design

 Today, the term “flat design” is applied to graphics for numerous purposes and tasks which have common stylistic features.
-Flat design is the direction which found its broad and diverse expression on digital art and is famous for minimalist and concise use of visual expressive means.
-Nowadays the term is widely used as the opposite to “rich design” due to harmonic simplicity taken as the basis of this design approach.
+Flat design is the direction that found its broad and diverse expression on digital art and is famous for minimalist and concise use of visual expressive means.
+Nowadays the term is widely used as the opposite of “rich design” due to harmonic simplicity taken as the basis of this design approach.
 The most prominent feature which actually has inspired the name of this direction is applying flat 2-dimensional visual details as the opposite to highly realistic and detailed skeuomorphic images.
 Flat design has been developing actively for the last couple of years covering more and more fields of graphic design still finding the broadest and most diverse application in the sphere of digital design for web and mobile interfaces.
 This design approach is found as the style favorable for enhancing usability and visual harmony of user interfaces.

 Origins of flat design

 Obviously, flat design hasn’t appeared out of thin air.
-Its roots are usually set in Swiss style which historians of design sphere find its direct ancestor.
-Swiss style, also known as International Typographic Style or shorter International Style, is the direction which appeared and got its dose of criticism in 1920s and later won its bright expression in graphic design in Switzerland of 1940-50s fairly becoming the solid foundation of graphic design of mid 20th century around the world.
+Its roots are usually set in Swiss style which historians of the design sphere find its direct ancestor.
+Swiss style, also known as International Typographic Style or shorter International Style, is the direction which appeared and got its dose of criticism in the 1920s and later won its bright expression in graphic design in Switzerland of 1940-50s fairly becoming the solid foundation of graphic design of mid 20th century around the world.
 The leaders of this creative movement were Josef Müller-Brockmann, the representative of the Zurich School of Arts and Krafts, and Armin Hofmann from the Basel School of Design.
 According to Design Is History portal, the brief description of key features of this style is the following: “…the style favored simplicity, legibility and objectivity.
-Of the many contributions to develop from the two schools were the use of, sans-serif typography, grids and asymmetrical layouts.
+Of the many contributions to develop from the two schools were the use of, sans-serif typography, grids, and asymmetrical layouts.
 Also stressed was the combination of typography and photography as a means of visual communication.
 The primary influential works were developed as posters, which were seen to be the most effective means of communication.”

 Joseph Müller-Brockmann, Auto Club of Switzerland Poster, 1955